Off-shell phase diagram of BPS black holes in AdS$_5$: Introduction

 An interesting situation arises for supersymmetric black holes, when one tries to study the phase diagram in the BPS limit.
 Naively, one expects the free energy to vanish identically as the variables on which it depends, such as, the temperature and potentials dual to the charges, are all constrained and fixed to certain critical numerical values.
-However, there is a possibility to study the system in the near-BPS limit~\cite{Almheiri:2014cka,Kitaev,Maldacena:2016upp, Jensen:2016pah,Engelsoy:2016xyb,Larsen:2018iou,Nayak:2018qej,Kolekar:2018sba,Moitra:2018jqs,Iliesiu:2020qvm,Heydeman:2020hhw,Castro:2021fhc,Castro:2021wzn,Larsen:2021wnu}, where either the temperature or the potentials are close (but not exactly equal) to their critical values, leading to construction of a novel free energy, which is intrinsic to the BPS surface.
-The thermodynamics ensuing from this BPS free energy can be studied by varying certain analogue of physical temperature, namely, effective``BPS temperature", assembled out of the BPS potentials.
+However, there is a possibility to study the system in the near-BPS limit~\cite{Almheiri:2014cka,Kitaev,Maldacena:2016upp, Jensen:2016pah,Engelsoy:2016xyb,Larsen:2018iou,Nayak:2018qej,Kolekar:2018sba,Moitra:2018jqs,Iliesiu:2020qvm,Heydeman:2020hhw,Castro:2021fhc,Castro:2021wzn,Larsen:2021wnu}, where either the temperature or the potentials are close (but not exactly equal) to their critical values, leading to the construction of a novel free energy, which is intrinsic to the BPS surface.
+The thermodynamics ensuing from this BPS free energy can be studied by varying a certain ``BPS temperature", assembled out of the BPS potentials and can be treated as an analogue of the physical temperature.
 The phase structure from the BPS free energy follows the familiar pattern of AdS Schwarzschild black holes, with a small and large black hole branch, separated by Hawking-Page like transition point~\cite{Hawking:1982dh,Kubiznak:2016qmn}.
 However, there are some differences, e.g., as the BPS temperature is varied, the asymptotic behavior of the free energy for the large black hole branch is different when compared to AdS Schwarzschild black holes.
-Thus, the connection between the BPS temperature and the physical temperature is not precise, though the analogy is quite intriguing and useful\cite{Ezroura:2021vrt}.
-It is natural to ponder whether the thermodynamic conjugate to the BPS temperature, namely, an effective entropy exists.
-This might be helpful in efforts to to make proper connection of thermodynamics in the BPS limit, with traditional thermodynamics, We pursue such questions in this work.\\
+Thus, the connection between the BPS temperature and the physical temperature is not precise, though the analogy is quite intriguing and useful\cite{Choi:2018vbz,Choi:2018hmj,Ezroura:2021vrt}.
+It is natural to ponder whether the thermodynamic conjugate to the ``BPS temperature", namely, an effective ``entropy'' exists, together with an effective energy, and their possible connection with the actual BPS entropy and mass of the black hole.
+This might be helpful in our efforts in seeking a precise connection of thermodynamics in the BPS limit to the traditional black hole thermodynamics. \\